‘Little Women LA’ Shade: Terra Jole Claims Brianna Renee Doesn’t Have Postpartum

 Apparently, it wasn’t all shade from Terra Jole, who started out by complimenting Briana Renee for getting back into shape so quickly after having a baby.
 “Honestly, Briana looks great already,” Terra said of her friend.
 “She’s got an awesome body that popped right back into pre-pregnancy shape.”

-Then Terra Jole tried to attack the idea that Briana Renee might be suffering from postpartum depression, something their mutual friend, Jasmine Arteaga Sorge suggested when meeting with Briana on the last episode of Little Women LA.
+Then Terra Jole tried to attack the idea that Briana Renee might be suffering from postpartum depression, something their mutual friend, Jasmine Arteaga Sorge, suggested when meeting with Briana on the last episode of Little Women LA.

 “I have so many questions for her this episode.
 Like, are you going to give up on music again, Briana?
 What if someone doesn’t like your music, can you handle the comments, Briana?
 Matt, did my ears just hear that you want to fight?
 You, the man that has been arrested for violence, wants to fight at age 40?
 Right when I think I have the two of them figured out, they bounce off the wall and turn upside down.
 Who knows what’s next.
 Maybe Elena will say she wants to make clothes again?!
 Tonya will announce she’s pregnant?!
 Let’s get weird!”